 - Avoid close contact with people who are sick.

 - If you decide to use a mask, follow proper usage protocol.
-Wash your hands before you put the mask on, avoid touching the front of the mask while you wear it, and discard it if it becomes hot or humid or once you’re done using it.
-(Ahead, watch a video on the correct way to wear and discard a surgical face mask according to WHO.)
+Wash your hands before you put on the mask, avoid touching the front of the mask while you wear it, and discard it if it becomes hot or humid or once you’re done using it.